allenmonkey970/IntelexVsCuda/README.md

 ## Results

 ## Contributing
-Feel free to fork this repository, create a new branch, and submit a pull request with your enhancements.
-Please make sure to add test cases for any new features or changes.
+Feel free to fork this repository, create a new branch, and submit a pull request with your changes.
+Please make sure to document it well.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.